 Teaching young readers the signals of synthesis will guide young readers to look for details to support their text interpretations.

 Until next time,

-You might be interested in this collection of minilessons to help make the process of synthesizing text visible for your readers.
 The notebook inserts and student pages pictured above can be found within this collection of minilessons.